jmecahansen/gcp-cloud-function-python-base/README.md

 (you can provide a dictionary or a list as a payload), `message` (if you want an explicit message) and `status` (`OK` if the status code is `200 OK`, `ERROR` otherwise).
-An example of a successful response would be `{"status":"OK"}` along with a `200 OK` status code, whereas an example of an unsuccessful response would be `{"status":"ERROR"}` along with its appropriate status code
+An example of a successful response would be `{"status":"OK"}` along with a `200 OK` status code, whereas an example of an unsuccessful response would be `{"status":"ERROR"}` along with its appropriate status code.
+If an exception occurs before a proper response can be sent it will be returned along with the traceback and a `500 Internal Server Error` status code

 ### Steps
 1. Clone the repository